-Beginning in June 2019, we will be looking for a diverse group of LGBTQ or allied volunteer grant reviewers that are passionate about LGBTQ equality and have one or more of the following characteristics:
+Every year, we look for a diverse group of LGBTQ+ or allied volunteer grant reviewers that are passionate about LGBTQ+ equality and have one or more of the following characteristics:

 - Currently lives or grew up in a rural area

 - Identifies as transgender

 - Have lived or professional experience working within issue areas such as: social services, advocacy, anti-violence, community organizing, peer support, youth programs, elders services, legal services, immigration, health care access, racial justice, homelessness, and/or HIV/AIDS.